Alundra 2

 is an action role-playing game developed by Matrix Software and published by Sony Computer Entertainment for the PlayStation.
 It was released in Japan in 1999 and internationally by Activision in 2000.
 It was produced by Contrail.

 Unlike its predecessor, Alundra, Alundra 2 features a 3D look which opens up a new world of puzzles.
-Despite its title, Alundra 2 is a standalone sequel, and has no ties with the original.
+Alundra 2 is a standalone sequel, and has no ties with the original.
 It has a whole new story with a different set of characters, including the main character, Flint.
 Compared to the darker storyline of Alundra, Alundra 2 has a more light-hearted storyline.

 Gameplay

-Alundra 2 is an action role-playing game that has the environment in 3D, the character can be moved in all directions, and the camera can be manually rotated 360 degrees.
+Alundra 2 is an action role-playing game that has 3D environments.
+The character can be moved in all directions, and the camera can be manually rotated 360 degrees.
 Gameplay consists of fighting enemies, interacting with character NPCs, puzzle solving, platforming, and exploration.
 The story is presented through text and voiced cutscenes.

 The player controls Flint, a young swordsman and silent protagonist.
-Flint uses a sword to fight enemies and he carries a shield which gives passive damage reduction; stronger versions of both are obtainable throughout the game.
+Flint uses a sword to fight enemies and carries a shield which gives passive damage reduction; stronger versions of both are obtainable.
 Flint can also learn additional successive strikes for his sword, known as combos, by collecting items called Puzzle Pieces and exchanging them with the character Lord Jeehan.
-The game also features unique magical ring items which grant Flint special powers such as the abilities to float in place or traverse over harmful lava.
+Magical ring items grant Flint special powers, such as the abilities to float in place or traverse over harmful lava.